 According to Limor (2000), the identity of preschool teachers in the 21st century is moving in the direction of educational leadership that includes mastering management and pedagogic skills.
 Teachers help preschool children progress according to their developmental stage and must understand and implement various curricula.
 They also must lead their team and maintain relationships with parents and others in the immediate and extended community.
-Thus, preschool teachers are responsible for a wide-reaching system and for maintaining a professional relationship with many entities (Mevorach 2017).
-Frisch (2012, 27) adds that a kindergarten teacher must be an ‘educational leader,’ and present herself as having a clear direction and clear objectives.
+Thus, preschool teachers are responsible for a wide-reaching system and for maintaining a professional relationship with many entities (Mevorach, 2017).
+Frisch (2012, 27) adds that a kindergarten teacher must be an “educational leader,” and present herself as having a clear direction and clear objectives.
 Kindergarten teachers are committed to professionalism, which entails acquiring in-depth knowledge in the field of early childhood education, familiarity with a diverse range of pedagogic methods, and creativity.
 Additionally, they must care about the children and be able to work cooperatively with them.
 They must be proficient in team management and have strong communication skills in order to build cooperative relationships with parents, the local authority, and the community to which the kindergarten belongs (Hadad, in introduction to Mevorach, 2017).

 Intersections between Educators’ Private (Home) Sphere and Public (Outside the Home) Sphere with the Education System

 The organization of public life and discursive relations corresponds to the organization of private life.
-Therefore, the school should be studied as a system of relationships with family, neighbourhood, popular culture, and other entities outside the school (Grumet 1997).
+Therefore, the school should be studied as a system of relationships with family, neighborhood, popular culture, and other entities outside the school (Grumet, 1997).
 According to Frisch (2012), there must be an interactive and mutually respectful relationship between parents and teachers.
-A system based on sharing and communication makes children feel secure and helps parents trust the school’s educational endeavour, learn from and teach the educators, and give and receive support.
+A system based on sharing and communication makes children feel secure and helps parents trust the school’s educational endeavor, learn from and teach the educators, and give and receive support.

-A strong link has been found between parental involvement and their children’s achievements (Friedman 2010).
+A strong link has been found between parental involvement and their children’s achievements (Friedman, 2010).
 This is especially true when children feel that there is a correspondence between the values of their home and the values of the educational institution.
 In addition, parental involvement can help educators in their practice in schools and preschools, and provide emotional and moral support which reduces professional burnout (Friedman 2010).
 As in any relationship, a proper balance must be achieved in the teacher-parent relationship.

 Hays (2003) recounts difficult stories of mothers who are supported by welfare and what they must do just to survive and raise their children, clearly showing that these mothers cannot afford to be involved with the educational system in the ways they are expected to be.
 Educators need to be understanding of this.
 Similarly, some of the interviewees from the current study exemplify sensitivity towards these mothers who are struggling to manage on a daily basis.
 To further understand how female educators manage their personal roles, which for many includes mothering, and their professional role, the following research questions were examined: How do female early childhood educators experience the interface between their professional and maternal roles and identities?
 How do these roles and identities impact each other, and why?
 To what extent are women trapped in their maternal roles by the dictates of society?
 In what ways do female educators transmit these societal dictates to the children they teach?